lab2023/lab2023.com/source/posts/2014-06-30-quick-view-into-our-design-process.md

 ### 3. Conceptualize

-Conceptualize its the process in which all the team get synchronize in a main idea, in design concepts we define how the semantic idea will be present in all perceptive aspects, here we define main characteristics, style, colors, typography, shapes, diagramming grid and structure for compose.
+Conceptualize it's the process in which all the team get synchronize in a main idea, in design concepts we define how the semantic idea will be present in all perceptual aspects, here we define main characteristics, style, colors, typography, shapes, diagramming grid and structure for compose.

 ![Picture 6](../assets/images/articles/2014-07-01-design-process/conceptualize.jpg)